bdeckard92/dupUT/02-Lesson-Plans/19-PWA/README.md

 Why are students learning Progressive Web Applications (PWA)?

+* PWAs combine the best features of web and mobile apps.
+While native apps require ongoing updates, reviews, and sharing profits with app stores, PWAs simplify the process by having a single app that works on both web and mobile, all without requiring the user to download an app from an App Store.
+This greatly reduces user acquisition and maintenance costs while making the app more easily available to a greater number of users.

 * Performance optimization is crucial to building apps that reduce lag and provide a good experience for every user.

 * Service workers ensure applications work without an internet connection and introduce students to offline caching strategies.